centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

 > Feel free to adapt the configuration to meet your needs

-> If you don't mind authenticate with the domain Admin user you can jump straight to the Kerberos section.
+> If you don't mind authenticating with the domain Admin user, you can jump straight to the Kerberos section.
 > Else, you can continue following the documentation to set up a dedicated service user.

 ### Configure service user